 Message from the Head

-In the coming years, we will have the opportunity to bring new people with fresh ideas and skills into the department.
-If the past is any guide to the present, we will soon have many opportunities to hire.
-We have been exceptionally successful in recruiting the very best young people to our team and I fully expect this will continue.
+In the coming years, we will have continued opportunities to bring new people with fresh ideas and skills into the department.
+We have been exceptionally successful in recruiting emerging global leaders to our team, and I fully expect this will continue.
 With your continued support and engagement, the future of EOAS is very bright.

 Head of Earth, Ocean and Atmospheric Sciences